minvws/nl-covid19-coronacheck-provider-docs/docs/providing-events-by-token.md

     "providerIdentifier": "XXX",
     "status": "complete", // This refers to the data-completeness, not vaccination status.
     "holder": {
-        "identityHash": "", // The identity-hash belonging to this person.
         "firstName": "",
         "infix": "",
         "lastName": "",